pdm-project/pdm/docs/usage/config.md

 It can be enabled on a per-project basis by adding the `--local` option to the command.

 The caches are located in `$(pdm config cache_dir)/packages`.
 You can view the cache usage with `pdm cache info`.
-Note that the cached installs are managed automatically -- they will be deleted if they are not linked to any projects.
+Note that the cached installations are managed automatically -- they will be deleted if they are not linked to any projects.
 Manually deleting the caches from disk may break some projects on the system.

-In addition, several different ways of linking to cache entries are supported:
+In addition, several different link methods are supported:

 - `symlink`(default), create symlinks to the package files.
 - `hardlink`, create hard links to the package files of the cache entry.

-You can switch between them by running `pdm config [-l] install.cache_method <method>`.
+You can switch between them by running `pdm config [--local] install.cache_method <method>`.

 !!! note
-    Only the installation of _named requirements_ resolved from PyPI can be cached.
+    Only packages installed from one of the package sources can be cached.

 ## Configure the repositories for upload